XRPLF/xrpl-dev-portal/content/tutorials/use-tokens/trade-in-the-decentralized-exchange.md

 ---
 parent: use-tokens.html
+seo:
-blurb: Buy or sell fungible tokens for each other or for XRP in the decentralized exchange.
+    description: Buy or sell fungible tokens for each other or for XRP in the decentralized exchange.
 embed_xrpl_js: true
 filters:
   - interactive_steps